jjmccarty/ai-case-study/README.md

 ## Landscape

+### Fields of research and trends

 * What field is the company in?
 Appears to be a generalist but research some specifics further

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?
 LLM models

-* What are the other major companies in this field?

-Anthropic provides a family of LLMs (Large Language Models) as a competitor to OpenAI's ChatGPT
+### Competitors

+Anthropics key competitors include other large players on the Large Language Models (LLMs) field and include primarily:
+1. OpenAI's ChatGPT
-Google's Gemini
+2. Google's Gemini & Bard

 ## Results